-Meet Our Boston Novice
+Meet Our Newest Sister

-Meet Our CSJ Boston Novice
+Meet Our Newest CSJ Boston Sister

 In January 2016, after two years as an Associate with the congregation, Jean began the Candidacy phase, the process of becoming a canonically vowed member.
 During this time, she lived in a small community with vowed members, maintained her professional position at a computer company, and participated in the life of the congregation.
 The small community was one of several located within the larger community at St. Joseph Hall, Framingham.
 Jean found this to be a good transition as she was familiar with many sisters in Framingham and had the opportunity to participate in a small community as well as a larger community.